-The 2019 Productivity Plan, publicly announced on February 15, 2019, will leverage new technology and business models to further simplify, harmonize and automate processes; re-engineer our go-to-market and information systems, including deploying the right automation for each market; and simplify our organization and optimize our manufacturing and supply chain footprint.
-To build on the successful implementation of the 2019 Productivity Plan, in the fourth quarter of 2022, we expanded and extended the plan through the end of 2028 to take advantage of additional opportunities within the initiatives described above.
-As a result, we expect to incur pre-tax charges of approximately \$3.65 billion, including cash expenditures of approximately \$2.9 billion.
-Plan to date through December 31, 2022, we have incurred pre-tax charges of \$1.5 billion, including cash expenditures of \$1.0 billion.
-In our 2023 financial results, we expect to incur pre-tax charges and cash expenditures of approximately \$600 million each.
+The 2019 Productivity Plan leverages new technology and business models to further simplify, harmonize and automate processes; re-engineers our go-to-market and information systems, including deploying the right automation for each market; and simplifies our organization and optimizes our manufacturing and supply chain footprint.
+To build on the successful implementation of the 2019 Productivity Plan, in the fourth quarter of 2024, we further expanded and extended the plan through the end of 2030 to take advantage of additional opportunities within the initiatives described above.
+As a result, we expect to incur pre-tax charges of approximately \$6.15 billion, including cash expenditures of approximately \$5.1 billion, as compared to our previous estimate of pre-tax charges of approximately \$3.65 billion, including cash expenditures of approximately \$2.9 billion.
+Plan to date through December 28, 2024, we have incurred pre-tax charges of \$2.6 billion, including cash expenditures of \$1.9 billion.
+In our 2025 financial results, we expect to incur pre-tax charges of approximately \$900 million, including cash expenditures of approximately \$800 million.
 These charges will be funded primarily through cash from operations.
-We expect to incur the majority of the remaining pre-tax charges and cash expenditures in our 2023 through 2024 financial results, with the balance to be incurred through 2028.
+We expect to incur the majority of the remaining pre-tax charges and cash expenditures through 2027, with the balance to be incurred through 2030.
 Charges include severance and other employee costs, asset impairments and other costs.